Kevyn-Marinho/kevyn-marinho/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kevyn-marinho&layout=compact)](https://github.com/rodrigorf/github-readme-stats)

-- 🔭 I’m currently working on a mew digital product at Uol EdTech
+- 🔭 I’m currently working on a new digital product at Uol EdTech
 - 🌱 I’m currently improving my english and my proficiency in angular
 - 💬 Ask me about anything, maybe i cannot solve your questions but i'll try
 - ⚡ Fun fact: I'm not so fun, but a nice guy